wiil-io/wiil-js/examples/fundamental-configuration-setup.md

 ### For Web Chat

-After creating the web chat channel, integrate it into your website:
+After creating the deployment configuration, integrate the WIIL widget into your website using the `deploymentConfigId`:

 #### HTML Integration